lilywxc/Leetcode/Leetcode - Algorithm.md

 x | 1s = 1s
 x | x = x

+the number of bits in xx equals to logx + 1

 useful tricks:
 - x ^ x will remove all duplicates
 - x & (x - 1) removes the rightmost bit of '1'